Sakshinitd/Lung-Cancer-Detection/README.md

 The Lung Cancer Classification repository stands as a testament to the innovative applications of deep learning in the realm of healthcare and biomedical research.
 By providing a streamlined system for predicting lung cancer types from medical images, this project aims to empower healthcare professionals with advanced tools for diagnosis and treatment planning.

 ---

-Stay tuned for updates and enhancements to the Lung Cancer Classification system.
-Your involvement and support are key to driving the progress and impact of this project in the realm of cancer classification and medical imaging.

----

-*Thank you for exploring the Lung Cancer Classification repository!*

-🔬🧠👨‍⚕️📊👩‍💻

----